-Assessment Families will receive training on The training will As result of the training Jan LaToya Supplies, Ready how to use supplementary include aspects of parents will be able to 2023 Dixon; notebooks Night technology that supports the use of iReady, navigate District resources Brenda etcraffle accessing the curriculum; iReady, Reading Plus, Khan such as Khan Academy & Civitello; prizes Library Services; CPALMS as a Academy, Sample other Learning Tools.
-Parents Kisa resource; Receive additional problems and test will also be trained on the use Permenter; information on local/State testing taking strategies to of iReady and Reading Plus.
-Tamica and Test Taking Tips/Strategies. support parents in Parents will be able to take Williams Department Leaders will present preparing their notes on the test item types Ashley in break out rooms, providing test children for the and best practices in order to Reese taking tips, instructions and Progress Monitoring help their child prepare for the Naomi answering questions for parents assessments.
-Local/State assessment.
-Matilus and families.
+Families will receive training on how to use supplementary technology that supports accessing the curriculum; iReady, Library Services; CPALMS as a resource; Receive additional information on local/State testing and Test Taking Tips/Strategies.
+Department Leaders will present in break out rooms, providing test taking tips, instructions and answering questions for parents and families.